curator-ex/curator/README.md

     Note: This uses `conn` as an authenticated connection, so existing tests won't need to be updated.

-    To test, I created some special routes:
+    To test, create test-only routes:

     ```elixir
     scope "/", <MyAppWeb> do